sparkskapil/vsc-productivity-pack/README.md

 ## Known Issues

-- Files must be saved before running annotate
+- Files must be saved before running annotate or blame commands
-- Only works with files in Perforce depot
+- Perforce commands only work with files in Perforce depot
+- Git commands only work with tracked files in Git repository

 ## Roadmap